Debiased Inference for High-Dimensional Regression Models Based on Profile M-Estimation: Methods

 The rationale of the one-step update in \eqref{debias} for bias correction is as follows.
 First, $D_{h_{1n}}A_n(\btheta)$ serves as a numeric approximation to the gradient of the non-penalized objective function.
 Thus, the bias correction term in \eqref{debias} mitigates the impact of penalization, moving the initial estimator $\hbtheta_n$ closer to the maximizer of the non-penalized objective function.
 Second, as rigorously established in Section~\ref{sec:asymptotic_results}, the gradient of the profile $m$-function essentially lies in the orthogonal complement of the tangent space for nuisance parameters, thus is insensitive to the estimation error of these nuisance parameters.
 Therefore, using numerical derivatives of the profile $m$-function effectively reduces the bias of $\hbtheta_n$.
 By employing numerical derivatives in the one-step update based on Equation \eqref{debias}, our approach circumvents the need for explicit expressions of the first- and second-order derivatives of $A_n(\btheta)$, and is thus broadly applicable to a wide range of high-dimensional problems.

 As a remark, our idea of a one-step update can also be seen in some earlier work on targeted maximum likelihood estimation, where the influence function for the target parameter is corrected at the initial estimator \citep{van2006targeted, van2016one, hines2022demystifying}.
-Additionally, the one-step debiased estimator $\tbtheta_n$ is closely related to the one-step Newton-Raphson solution to the efficient score function in semiparametric literature, with $D_{h_{1n}}A_n(\btheta)$ playing a role analogous to the efficient score for $\btheta$ that is proven to be Neyman orthogonal to the influence of other parameters.
+Additionally, the one-step debiased estimator $\tbtheta_n$ is closely related to the one-step Newton--Raphson solution to the efficient score function in semiparametric literature, with $D_{h_{1n}}A_n(\btheta)$ playing a role analogous to the efficient score for $\btheta$ that is proven to be Neyman orthogonal to the influence of other parameters.
+However, existing targeted learning methods require the explicit derivation of the efficient score when the model is not fully nonparametric \citep{van2025automatic, luedtke2026simplifying}, which we avoided by using numerical differentiation for constrained profiled functions.

 Under certain regularity conditions, the bias correction term $\{D^2_{h_{2n}}A_{n}(\widehat\btheta_n)\}^{-1} D_{h_{1n}}A_n(\widehat\btheta_n)$ can be shown to provide an asymptotically linear estimator for the bias of $\hbtheta_n$.
 Thus, the one-step debiased estimator $\tbtheta_n$ is regular and asymptotically linear.
 Leveraging the asymptotic linear expansion established in Section~\ref{sec:asymptotic_results}, the asymptotic variance of $\tbtheta_n$ can be consistently estimated by the following sandwich estimator: